Company Formation in Myanmar

 All the forms are required to be submitted in English language only.

 Foreign entrepreneurs must register with the DICA to legally operate a company in Myanmar.
 Once the registration has been done, the DICA approval is virtually an automatic process.
-The documents are submitted simultaneously for both MIC and DICA registration.
+The necessary papers are submitted simultaneously for both MIC and DICA registration.
 However, the forms are different.

 Once DICA has approved, it issues a temporary license.
 It is incumbent on the applicant to confirm his registered office address within one of receiving approval from the DICA in order to obtain a permanent Registration Certificate and Permit to trade.